garrandall/popular-music-data/tracks/shake-it-out-glee-cast.md

 But it's always darkest before the dawn

-Shake it out, shake it out, shake it out, shake it out, ooh whoa Shake it out, shake it out, shake it out, shake it out, ooh whoa And it's hard to dance with the devil on your back
+Shake it out, shake it out, shake it out, shake it out, oh whoa Shake it out, shake it out, shake it out, shake it out, oh whoa And it's hard to dance with the devil on your back
 So shake him off, oh whoa